ozloty06/Stock-Analysis/README.md

 # Stock-Analysis
-An excerise in refactoring a VBA script used for performance analysis of a selection of green stocks.
+An exercise in refactoring a VBA script used for performance analysis of a selection of green stocks.

 ## Overview of Project
 ### Project Context